mj221/mj221/README.md

 - 💻 Working as a **Full Stack Developer** to accomodate my needs for Web3 projects in Ethereum and Solana.
 - ☀️ Currently learning Rust smart contract development.
-- 👯 I'd love to collaborate in a DeFi Project with EVM.
+- 👯 I'd love to collaborate in a DeFi Project if it's EVM compatible.
  <br>
 <details>
   <summary>Some interesting facts about me!
 (Click)</summary>